brianclements/wikidpad-utils/README.md

 First, download the WikidPad source to a location on your system.
 Then extract it to a spot where it will live permanently, I suggest: `/opt/WikidPad`.

+There is a known issue under linux where WikidPad can't find some modules that are correctly included in the source, but not correctly imported.
+All you need to do is create symlinks to the package root and all will be OK.

+    cd /opt/WikidPad
+    ln -s lib/gadfly
+    ln -s lib/pwiki
+    ln -s lib/whoosh

 Next, download this package and extract it to a temporary location.
 In a terminal, go to that location and if you have python installed: